oracle/odpi/doc/src/private_structs/dpiError.rst

 .. member:: dpiErrorBuffer \*dpiError.buffer

-    Specifies a pointer to the :ref:`dpiErrorBuffer` structure where error information is to be stored.
+    Specifies a pointer to the :ref:`dpiErrorBuffer<dpiErrorBuffer>` structure where error information is to be stored.
 If this value is NULL, the error buffer for the current thread will be looked up and used when an actual error is being raised.

 .. member:: OCIError \*dpiError.handle